The CRU is led by up to three Commissioners at any one time. The Commissioners are Paul McGowan (Chairperson), and Aoife MacEvilly.

 Aoife MacEvilly has been a member of the Commission since October 2014.
 Her lead responsibilities within the CRU include gas, energy consumers and smart metering.
 This includes gas networks, European Integration and security of supply.
 The energy consumer portfolio includes the National Smart Metering Programme, the Customer Care Team, electricity and gas retail markets, pricing, disconnections and retail market monitoring.
 Aoife previously worked in the Department of Communications, Energy and Natural Resources in energy regulation and security roles.

-She acted as a senior economic advisor to Comreg until she joined the CRU in 2014 to take up her current role, which is responsible for overseeing all aspects of competition and consumer protection in the energy retail markets in Ireland and the wholesale all-island electricity market (SEM) in cooperation with the Utility Regulator in Belfast.
+She acted as a senior economic advisor to Comreg until she joined the CRU in 2014 to take up the role of Director of Energy Markets and was responsible for overseeing all aspects of competition and consumer protection in the energy retail markets in Ireland and the wholesale all-island electricity market (SEM) in cooperation with the Utility Regulator in Belfast.
+She was appointed Director of Water in February 2019.

 She holds a Commerce degree from University College Dublin and an M.Phil in Economics from Oxford University.

-John Melvin was appointed as the Director of Energy Networks and Legal in 2016.
+John Melvin was appointed as the Director of Energy Networks and Legal in 2016, before moving to his current position in 2018.
 John has over 20 years’ experience in the energy sector and has held roles in the commercial energy sector in engineering consultancy and operation of power generation facilities.

 He is a graduate of University College Dublin where he completed a BE in Mechanical Engineering, and also holds a MSc. in Finance from the Smurfit School of Business.